-The eight limbs of the Ashtanga system were structured to be practiced sequentially and simultaneously, indicating that stillness and integration of the body, breath, and mind, supported by a balanced lifestyle, are essential to sustain physical and mental health.
+Page 3 The eight limbs of the Ashtanga system were structured to be practiced sequentially and simultaneously, indicating that stillness and integration of the body, breath, and mind, supported by a balanced lifestyle, are essential to sustain physical and mental health.
 Without these fundamental skills and the benefits of their practice, deeper and advanced yoga techniques are difficult or impossible to master.
 In this program we will discuss all eight limbs of the classical system; but our primary focus will be on asana or Hatha Yoga, pranayama, and meditation.

 The Hatha Yoga system builds concentration, poise and stillness of body and mind.
 Pranayama, or yoga breathing exercises, reduces mental tension, focuses the mind, and increases the body’s energy level by oxygenating the blood stream.
 Meditation, some- times done in conjunction with hatha practice, helps consciously quiet the mental activity and emotions which constantly absorb the mind.
 Meditation releases intuitive, creative energies, and reveals insights into the nature of consciousness, the pattern of the mind, and Life itself.

 Yoga has been organized into specific types or systems of study.
 There is a famous maxim, “Truth is one, but the paths are many, and all paths lead to the mountain top.”
 In the same way, there are many different types of yoga.
 Yet all lead to an expansion of awareness.
 These different types of yoga are practiced according to an individual’s needs, preferences, and personality.